Swiss National Day—Bundesfeier: Le Corbusier

 Read MoreThere aren’t many women architects who share the star power of names such as Mies van der Rohe or I.M.
 Pei, but, like many things in the old timey art history books—like sculpture—ar ...

-Read MoreI’m not sure if the Benjamin Latrobe-like klismos side chair in the foreground is original to Lemon Hill, but the curving door is.
-This interesting detail is on the second-floor landing of the c ...
+Read MoreI’m not sure if the Benjamin Latrobe-like klismos side chair in the foreground of the photograph below is original to Lemon Hill, but the curving door is.
+This interesting detail is on the secon ...

 Read MoreTwo weeks ago, my brother visited a friend in Rome and he raved about their visit to the recently re-opened—after almost 20 years—early Christian church of Santa Maria Antiqua.
 It has some ...